What is Greensboro Television Network (GTN) and where does it broadcast?

 I live in Guilford County, but not in Greensboro.
 Can I still watch GTN?

 Yes.
-Spectrum (TWC), North State and AT&T U-verse broadcast throughout Guilford County, although High Point and Jamestown have their own channel, channel 8.
-GTN's signal is digital and no longer carried as an analog channel.
-To receive GTN on Spectrum (TWC), you will need either a digital cable box or digital converter.
+Spectrum, North State and AT&T U-verse broadcast throughout Guilford County, although High Point and Jamestown have their own channel, channel 8.

-GTN is partially funded from revenue generated through the franchise agreement with Spectrum (TWC).
+GTN is partially funded from revenue generated through the franchise agreement with Spectrum.
 The franchise money goes to the state where it's distributed to local government channels.
-The franchise charge is listed on your Spectrum (TWC) bill.
+The franchise charge is listed on your Spectrum bill.

 What is GTN's mission?

 GTN seeks to keep residents informed by producing programs about City government and its services.
 It also provides live coverage of Greensboro City Council and Greensboro Zoning Commission meetings.
-Guilford County produces its own meetings and GTN passes the signal to Spectrum (TWC) and AT&T. All televised meetings are replayed in their entirety on a schedule from the day the meeting airs live through the following weekend.
+Guilford County produces its own meetings and GTN passes the signal to Spectrum, AT&T and NorthState.
+All televised meetings are replayed in their entirety on a schedule from the day the meeting airs live through the following weekend.

 Does GTN air videos produced by the community?